 Figure 6.17.2.2-1: RAN-based Mechanism to Mitigate DDoS Attack

-CIoT UE was received a 5G-GUTI when the UE registrated to the network.
+CIoT UE was received a 5G-GUTI when the UE registered to the network.
 When the misbehaving UEs are attacking an AF, the UEs are in CONNECTED and continuously send the NAS messages, and RAN will maintain some UE context for i CIoT UEs.

 The DF may detect DDoS attack, e.g. as mentioned in solution 16.